The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-This first set of results has far-reaching consequences.
+These results have far-reaching consequences.
 Save from the few studies that considered very small systems (\textit{e.g.}~\cite{Xu2005, Gao2006, Xu2011, Ashwin2012, Asenjo2013}), the vast majority of past works likely misattributed every single basin.
-In particular, using an accurate GD requires unreasonable computation times for such a stiff problem.
+Furthermore, using an accurate GD requires unreasonable computation times for this problem.

-Interestingly, the distribution of minimum energies found starting from uniform random initial condition is also altered, see Appendix.
-Optimizers systematically bias the mean energy towards lower values by a growing, yet subextensive amount, so that the error on the energy per particle vanishes very slowly, as $N^{-1/6}$.
-For Hertzian disks, the prefactor is small enough that the relative error is always within a few percent, but other potentials may display larger errors with equally slow vanishing rate.
-Furthermore, this bias also affects estimates of the location of the jamming point in finite size systems, with an error that vanishes slower than $N^{-1/3}$.
+Interestingly, the distribution of minimum energies found starting from uniform random initial condition, as well as estimates of $\phi_J$, are also altered, see Apps.~\ref{app:energies} and~\ref{app:jamming-point}.
+In short, optimizers bias the mean energy downwards by an amount that grows subextensively with $N$.

+\textit{Generality of the accuracy results --} We now briefly discuss the generality of the inaccuracy uncovered in Figs.~\ref{fig:LandscapeSlices} and~\ref{fig:AccuracyTimevsN}.
+To do so, we perform two additional numerical experiments.